Does it cope well with CDN, Elastic and DNS load balanced IPs for target FQDNs?

 Are policies applied at a granular, application level or the VPC level?

 The allowlist is defined at the granular, application level. discrimiNAT extends the capability of the platform-native Firewall Rules/Security Groups and therefore works with the level of granularity these constructs work.
 The security function of your organisation can audit these rules with read-only permissions too, and you can continue to use the tooling that you already use to maintain those rules.

 Are out-of-band DNS lookups carried out?

-    Unlike some other cloud-native offerings which only check what the connecting client is able to arbitrarily set, the discrimiNAT carries out a whole range of checks to detect attempts at spoofing.
-This thwarts sophisticated malware and insider threats alike, and prepares your VPCs for a proper pentest too.
+Yes.
+Unlike some other cloud-native offerings which only check the connecting client's arbitrarily-set headers, the discrimiNAT carries out a whole range of checks to detect attempts at spoofing.
+This thwarts sophisticated malware, RCEs and insider threats alike, and prepares your VPCs for a proper pentest too.

 Will the client application need HTTP proxy configuration?

 No. The client applications will need no configuration at all.
 Chaser's discrimiNAT firewall is a fully transparent solution operating on the outbound routes of the VPC network.

 Contact our DevSecOps Support for queries at any stage of your journey.
 Alternatively, reach out in the live chat.

 Yes.
 The product reviews are at G2.com.
 G2 ensure the individuals leaving the review are real customers.
 All our marketplace listings also syndicate reviews from G2.